 A quaint little cafe on our favorite Kanonicza Street, this store sells us more than books.
 We go at least once a month to buy a new notebook or canvas bag.
 They might be sold-out of our favorite blank notebooks, we bought one for all our friends for Christmas.

-On Ulica Sienna, just off the main square, you will find the cutest, softest, and most adorable stuffed animals and teddy bears.
+On Ulica Sienna, just off the main square, or down Florianska Street off the other end of the square, you will find the cutest, softest, and most adorable stuffed animals and teddy bears.
 We buy one every time our friends have a baby, and let’s just say you might find a couple snuggling up in our apartment as well.
 They’re just too cute!

 The neighborhoods of Kazimierz and Podgorze